Before You Commit · Reading the term sheet

 Money usually lost

-the founder who accepted "standard" terms without negotiation almost always loses 2 to 5 percent of their effective ownership at exit
+the owner who accepts "standard" terms without understanding them can lose effective ownership at exit

 Blind spot

-the founder reads the term sheet for what it says.
+the owner reviews the term sheet for what it says.
 The dangerous part is what it does not say and what the standard form is hiding

 Inspection list